sogno-platform/dpsim/docs/hugo/content/en/docs/Overview/subcomponents.md

 `mnaPostStep` methods, this behavior can be set explicitly in the `addMNASubComponent` method.

-If a composite component requires a completely custom implementation of some MNA-method, e.g. for skipping certain subcomponents or for calling the subcomponent's methods in a different order, the composite component class can still override the original MNA-method without the `mnaParent` prefix.
+If a composite component requires a completely custom implementation of some MNA-method, e.g. for skipping certain subcomponents or for calling the subcomponent's methods in a different order, the composite component class can still override the original MNA-method with the `mnaComp` prefix instead of the
+`mnaParent` prefix.
 This will prevent the `CompositePowerComp` base class from doing any subcomponent handling in this specific MNA-method, so the subcomponent method calls have to be performed explicitly if desired.
 Given this, the following two implementations of the `mnaAddPreStepDependencies` method are equivalent:

 ```cpp